-- 2. Press arrow keys (♠, ♥) to highlight the channel of the server whose data you want to direct. - 3.
-Press Tab and the message "Force switch to user port" appears on the message bar. - 4.
+- 3. Press Tab and the message "Force switch to user port" appears on the message bar. - 4.
 Type the port number of the desired user station.
 For example, if you want to direct the data to the user station connected to the user port No. 3, type 3 and press Enter.

-See Video Redirection (Forced Video) (on page 91) for details.
+See Video Redirection (Forced Video) (on page 105) for details.